elenalulu/AnalystWriting/README.md

 ## Usage

-- This project implements a paper content dialogue based on CPU operation.
+- This project implements a figure content dialogue based on CPU operation.
-- Based on a keyword query mechanism to perform cross-paper question and answer.
+- Based on a keyword query mechanism to perform cross-report question and answer.
-- You can build your own paper data resources without needing to download papers.
+- You can build your own report data resources without needing to download report.

 <div>